samhh/dotfiles/README.md

 Note that under Linux there are presently configs for three different terminals, all of which suffer different defects.
 Pick whichever one suits you best.
 For reference, here are said terminals and accompanying defects:

-- Alacritty: No scrollback, no font ligatures.
+- Alacritty: No font ligatures.
-- Kitty: Inconsistent scrollback behaviour, sometimes fails to gracefully exit.
+- Kitty: Inconsistent scrollback behaviour.
 - Termite: No font ligatures, supposedly comparatively poor performance.